 The Hollywood Blacklist in the 1950s really cut short a lot of interesting careers and forced promising talent to relocate to other countries.
 This is what happened to director Cy Endfield who was just getting some public and critical attention in 1950 with two film noirs, The Underworld Story and The Sound of Fury.
-Watching these films you can definitely get a sense for why the House of Un-American Activities would have suspected Endfield to be a communist.
+Watching these films you can definitely get a sense of why the House of Un-American Activities would have suspected Endfield to be a communist.

-Several years ago the Film Noir Foundation and the UCLA Film and Television archive teamed up to restore The Sound of Fury to bring this forgotten film to light.
+Several years ago the Film Noir Foundation and the UCLA Film and Television Archive teamed up to restore The Sound of Fury to bring this forgotten film to light.
 One of its claims to fame is that is based on the same real story that Fritz Lang’s 1936 film Fury is: the kidnapping and murder of Brooke Hart in 1933.
-While it comfortably fits into the mold of a cynical, post-war noir, the film unravels in a much different direction then what I thought it would on my first viewing.
+While it comfortably fits into the mold of a cynical, post-war noir, the film unravels in a much different direction than what I thought it would on my first viewing.

 The film starts off like many noirs with a man down on his luck.
-Howard Tyler (Frank Lovejoy) has a wife (Kathleen Ryan) and child with another on the way he’d like to provide for but he can’t find a job.
+Howard Tyler (Frank Lovejoy) has a wife (Kathleen Ryan) and a child with another on the way he’d like to provide for but he can’t find a job.
 After hitchhiking around the valley, Howard runs into a man named Jerry (Lloyd Bridges) who can provide him with a job opportunity, albeit a “I’ll pay you in cash” kind of job.
 Howard reluctantly drives the run-away car for Jerry’s gas station robberies but can now buy premium ham for his family.

 So this is what they mean by bringing home the bacon!